 - Structure your time.
 Choose activities that engage your mind and body and keep you focused on the here and now.
 Set short-term goals to stay on track.

 - Remind yourself of challenges you have managed in the past.
-Think about the strengths and abilities you have that helped you survive and thrive.
+Think about the strengths and abilities you have that helped you survive.

 - Lower your expectations of what you can accomplish.